jarusll/Point/README.md

 # Point
-- I represent a point.
+I represent a geometric point.

 - You can use me by
     - `new Point(x, y)`
     - `Point.fromArray([x, y])`